Skip to content

 • Locating a site or property for a new business or for an existing business wishing to relocate;

-• Referrals to other sources of technical information, including on-line sources of information, and to other state and federal programs; and
+• Refering a business to other sources of technical information, including online sources of information, and to other state and federal programs; and

 • Identifying other potential funding sources.